Skip to main content

 Occurring primarily on highways or under conditions of poor visibility, these pileups involve multiple vehicles and can result from a chain reaction of collisions.
 The complexity of determining fault in such accidents can be overwhelming, as it involves piecing together the actions of numerous drivers.
 The aftermath can block roads for hours and result in significant injuries and damage.

 These occur when the sides of two parallel vehicles make contact, often because one or both drivers veer out of their lanes.
 Such incidents can lead to loss of vehicle control, causing further accidents or rollovers, especially at high speeds.
-Sideswipe accidents are common on multi-lane roads and are often attributed to distractions, intoxication, or failing to check blind spots.
+Sideswipe accidents are common on multi-lane roads and are often attributed to distractions, intoxication, or failure to check blind spots.

-Hit and Run:
+• Hit and Run

 This cowardly act involves a driver causing an accident and then leaving the scene without identifying themselves or aiding the other involved parties.
 Victims are left to deal with potential injuries and damages without immediate accountability from the at-fault party, complicating legal and insurance proceedings.